PHASE ‘A’: CUTTING

 The material is entering in the pellet mill passing through the conditioner.
 Here other ingredients could be added, before the material goes into the pellet pressure chamber to be transformed into pellets by the die.
 On the outside of the holes some knives cut the pellets at the desired length.

 PHASE ‘F’: COOLING

 After pelleting, the product is very hot, therefore it’s necessary to cool the product at approximately +5°C in respect to the room temperature, in order give it the right hardness and the best consistence to store and handle it.

 The machine is a counter current cooler complete with air aspiration line the recovery of dust.

 PHASE ‘G’: SIEVING

-In this phase the product is cleaned from the dust, which are brought back into the production cycle.
+In this phase the product is cleaned from the dust, which is brought back into the production cycle.